About

 Tyler Kent

-I’m currently a fourth (time flies!) year PhD student in the Committee on Genetics, Genomics and Systems Biology at The University of Chicago, studying population genetics.
-I am fascinated by the biological variation present around us, and am interested in using novel computational and statistical techniques to understand the forces shaping this variation.
+I am a fifth year (time flies!)
+PhD student in the Committee on Genetics, Genomics and Systems Biology at The University of Chicago, studying population genetics.